wsk0012321/hw1/README.md

-# It is highly recommended to run the code on the xlsx file we provided.
+### It is highly recommended to run the code on the xlsx file we provided: paper_data.xlsx